Local Oklahoma City community college extends its reach and revives the surrounding community.

 To make its program even more appealing to the surrounding community, OCCC committed to a multi-phase renovation program to turn two dilapidated, 50-plus-year-old buildings into a new showpiece home.
 Phase 1 of the project encompassed a renovation of the first two floors of these adjacent structures, one of which had a partially collapsed roof.
 The first building contains a basement, first floor and mezzanine; the second contains three full floors and a basement, for a combined total of 40,000 SF.

 Phase 1 of the project began with stabilizing and renovating the buildings’ exteriors with energy-efficient glazing and graffiti-resistant materials.
 The two structures were connected via circulation space that accounts for the 34” difference in heights between the two floor slabs.
 The damaged roof also was replaced with a new terraced rooftop plaza, which can be used for outdoor classes and special events like movie nights or receptions.

 A large community room with its own direct access can be utilized by students, as well as rented by the general public for special events.
 Fronting the room is a small gallery area, creating opportunities to display artwork created by OCCC students and the general community.
 Administrative offices and several large, contemporary classrooms were also included in the renovation.

-In addition to education, the renovations also serve a broader community purpose, in that they will serve as a catalyst in the revitalization of the low-income, heavily-minority Capitol Hill district surrounding the two buildings.
+In addition to education, the renovation serves a broader community purpose, in that it serves as a catalyst in the revitalization of the low-income, heavily-minority Capitol Hill district surrounding the two buildings.